rwardman/product-management/README.md

 ## Backend

-The backend is written in Java, using Spring Boot using the Model View Controller design pattern and using Maven.
+The backend is written in Java, using Spring Boot using the MVC design pattern and using Maven.
 There are corresponding tests for each of the services and controllers, with a high level of test coverage.

 ### Improvements

-- Add new functionality such as a search service
+- Add new functionality such as a search service.
-- Functionality to modify and delete data, using POST, PUT and DELETE methods
+- Functionality to modify and delete data.

 ## Data